railsstudent/image-gallery-native-js/README.md

         yarn serve:test
         ```

-    ### Step 2a: Run all test cases without screenshot
+    ### Step 2a: Run gallery test cases without screenshot
-    * Open a new terminal to run unit and UI tests on command line
+    * Open a new terminal to run UI tests on command line
         ```javascript
         # with npm
-        npm run test
+        npm run puppeteer

         # or with yarn
-        yarn test
+        yarn puppeteer
         ```
         or

-    ### Step 2b: Run all test cases with screenshots
+    ### Step 2b: Run gallery test cases with screenshots
-    * Open a new terminal to run unit and UI tests on command line
+    * Open a new terminal to run UI tests on command line
         ```javascript
         # with npm
-        npm run test-screenshot
+        npm run puppeteer-screenshot

         # or with yarn
-        yarn test-screenshot
+        yarn puppeteer-screenshot
         ```
     In both cases, test screenshots are saved in `test/` directory to verify visual results.

+    ### Step 3: Run slideshow test cases and collect lcov code coverage
+    * Open a new terminal to run unit tests on command line
+        ```javascript
+        # with npm
+        npm run test

+        # or with yarn
+        yarn test

+    ### Step 4: See lcov code coverage results in browser
+    * Open a new terminal to serve the report files at http://localhost:8001
+        ```javascript
+        # with npm
+        npm run serve:coverage

+        # or with yarn
+        yarn serve:coverage

 # Make production-build
 Run npm script to build JS, html and css files to `dist/` directory